-Some of these consequences will be described in a separate post, Townsville’s 2019 floods – consequences in daily life, now in draft form.
+Some of these consequences are described in a separate post, Townsville’s 2019 floods – consequences in daily life.

 Household cover sometimes includes floods from rivers and/or rainwater run-off, sometimes covers lost rent, extra living expenses up to and including temporary accommodation.
 It never covers the time spent by owners or tenants in cleaning up the mess – usually many hours – although it may cover cost of materials (e.g. paint).

 I saw some evidence of tradespeople quoting for work which wasn’t strictly necessary, and of course the delays caused by the huge volumes of claims and repair work added a hidden cost for many of us.